 Is there are minimum salary for Bar Girls?

 Of course there isn’t.
-Prositution is illegal in Thailand and that’s why bar girls get paid an absolute minimum of around 4,000 – 6,000 Baht a month (7 day working week, 2-3 holidays a month).
-Right, just like 7-Eleven employees.
-But then bar girls make lots of more money in form of commission of ladydrinks and then whatever her customers pay for the services.
+Prostitution is illegal in Thailand and that’s why bar girls get paid an absolute minimum of around 5,000 – 6,000 Baht a month (7 day working week, 2-3 holidays a month).
+But then bar girls make much more money in form of commission of lady drinks and then whatever their customers pay for the services.
 They usually don’t get a share of the bar fine.

 I do have a few Thai friends though that have “normal jobs” like office manager or programmer and get paid 80,000 – 100,000 Baht a month.
-Or real estate agents with a base salary of 10,000 – 15,000 Baht and get into the 100k range by commissions.
-Generally the well-earning Thai employees have studied abroad, got know-how (like the programmer), experience by having worked in the company for years or simply a good relationship to the boss.
+Or real estate agents with a base salary of 15,000 – 20,000 Baht and get into the 100k range by commissions.
+Generally the well-earning Thai employees have studied abroad, got know-how (like the programmer), experience by having worked in the company for years or simply a good relationship with their boss.